PharmaLedger-IMI/helm-charts/usecases/new-network/readme.md

    The execution of the plugin will produce:
    1. _new-network.plugin.json_ file that will contain all the generated information, like account, node public crypto data, genesis data.
 The json file will be used by the new-network helm charts.
 This file will be preserved in the private repository.
       This file is also used in two ways:
-       1. to generate the configmaps for the deplyment of the Quorum Node (see step 4.2)
+       1. to generate the configmaps for the deployment of the Quorum Node (see step 4.2)
-       2. in the postinstall step of the helm chart (in 4.2) to generate shared configurations and upload it in the shared repository (documented in https://github.com/PharmaLedger-IMI/helm-charts/blob/master/charts/read.me)
+       2. in the post-install step of the helm chart (in 4.2) to generate shared configurations and upload it in the shared repository (documented in https://github.com/PharmaLedger-IMI/helm-charts/blob/master/charts/read.me)

    3. _new-network.plugin.secrets.json_ file that will contain all the private information like private keys/passwords/etc. of the blockchain account and node.
 This file will be preserved in the private repository.